cadjou/grav-quick-install/README.md

 ## How to use ?
 - To install Grav, put the file **grav-quick-install.php** in the DocumentRoot folder by FTP
-- Go to the url by the Browser on `http(s)://your.domain.tld/grav-quick-install.php` and follow the form *This page need Interne connexion to get all to run*
+- Go to the url by the Browser on `http(s)://your.domain.tld/grav-quick-install.php` and follow the form

+>*This page need Interne connexion to get all to run*<br>
+>*Some packages do not need an administrator and therefore an error message on the user will be present in the return of the installation*

 ### Détails du formulaire
 - Packatage : Link to the Zip Packatage